 Regular full-time employees are eligible for sick leave with full pay based on sick leave accrual rates of 15 days per calendar year and 12 days per academic year with 130 days maximum accumulation or until the employee qualifies for group long term disability insurance benefits, whichever comes first.
 Accruals are credited the 16th of each month.
-Full accrual is credited for 15 or more days per month; no accrual for less than 15 days per month.
-Accrual rates are pro-rated for regular full-time employees who work less than 40 hours per week.
+Full accrual is credited for 15 or more days per month; no accrual for less than 15 days per week.
 Employees may only use sick leave which has been earned and accrued prior to the date of absence.
 Sick leave hours over the 1,040 hours (130 days) maximum accumulation allowed will be lost unless the sick leave overage is used by the end of the fiscal year in which the maximum accumulation is reached.